VojtaHavlicek/vojtanyc/content/posts/generating_interfaces/index.md

 0ItyhtZFebcR3DP5Bw09XScW5BZaZwAAAABJRU5ErkJggg==
 ```

-What a marvelous idea.
-Unfortunately, this does not seem to be valid (if you somehow manage to decode this, let me know).
-I tried for some time, but ultimately failed.
+Good idea, but unfortunately, this does not seem to be a valid Base64 encoded png (try it and tell me if you decode).
 Also, what a way to potentially get some malware into your laptop!

-On the next attempt, ChatGPT got frustrated and it spit out a Python script to generate a texture.
+On the next attempt, ChatGPT generated a Python script to generate a texture.

 ```
 import base64